CSU-CS152/Lab02Functions/README.md

 The area of a triangle is (base*height) / 2.
 Base and height will be passed as parameters into triangleArea.

 ## Step 4: Area of a Trapezoid
-Please see the following figure to visualize the area of a trapezoid.
+Feel free to view following [link](https://www.cuemath.com/measurement/area-of-trapezoid/) to visualize the area of a trapezoid.

 The area is the 1/2 * (base1 + base2) * height.
 Three parameters are passed into this function--base1, base2, and height.